websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ![Set additional permissions in the default search result permission filter setting.](./search-results-behavior/images/02.png)

-1. The first setting, Permission Filtered Search Result Accurate Count Threshold, specifies the maximum number of search results to permissions-filter before results are counted.
+**Permission Filtered Search Result Accurate Count Threshold:** Specifies the maximum number of search results to permissions-filter before results are counted.
 A higher threshold increases count accuracy, but decreases performance.
 Since results in the currently displayed page are always checked, any value below the search results pagination delta effectively disables this behavior.

-1. The second setting, Search Query Result Window Limit, sets the maximum batch size for each permission checking request. .
+**Search Query Result Window Limit:** Sets the maximum batch size for each permission checking request. .
 This is again impacted by pagination.
 For example, if there are 100 results per page, and a User wants to jump all the way to page 200 of the search results, all results between page one and 200 must be checked to ensure the User has permission.
 That’s 20,000 results to permissions check.
 Doing this in one trip to and form the search engine can result in performance issues.
 Set the maximum batch size for each permission checking request.

 ## Search and Staging